Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Reusable modules for Mixed Autonomy

-Multi-lane settings are challenging to study from a model-based control theoretic perspective due to the discontinuity in model dynamics from lane changes, as well as due to the complexity of mathematically modeling lane changes accurately.
+Multi-lane settings are challenging to study from a model-based control-theoretic perspective due to the discontinuity in model dynamics from lane changes, as well as due to the complexity of mathematically modeling lane changes accurately.
 The experimental modules are described here:

-\textbf{Networks:} The network is a two-lane circular track of 230 m, as displayed in Figure~\ref{fig:flow-networks} (top center).
+\textbf{Networks:} The network is a two-lane circular track of \newCathyTwo{$L=230$ m}, as displayed in Figure~\ref{fig:flow-networks} (top center).